A sweep account transfers excess funds from a checking account to an account that pays more interest.

 Now, Sagar wishes to take out Rs.
 30,000 from his account on December 3.
 However, his account balance of Rs.
 25, 000 is insufficient.
 As a result, his checking account will receive Rs.
 10,000 from the sweep account.

-We may categorise sweep accounts into the following groups based on their functions.
+Sweep accounts may be categorised into the following groups based on their functions:

 To boost your profits, you can put the excess balance of your checking account into a money market sweep account.
 Money from your sweep account will automatically move into your checking account when the amount drops below a specific limit.